Trufa-me/Node-ES6-API-Framework/README.md

 $ cd Node-ES6-API-Framework
 ```

-You can move confg/example_default.js to more convenient place e.g.  /etc/jobsite/Node-ES6-API-Framework/default.json and point confg/example_default.js simlink to a new target.
+You can move confg/example_default.js to more convenient place e.g.  /etc/jobsite/Node-ES6-API-Framework/default.json and point confg/example_default.js symlink to a new target.

 In your terminal, run the following as below: